UniExeterRSE/LCAT-archived/docs/network.md

 ## 5. Reducing uncertainty

-On thing we talked about to reduce this uncertainty was to add two more states: probable increase/decrese (this is not done yet, but it can be added!):
+On thing we talked about to reduce this uncertainty was to add two more states: probable increase/decrese (this is not done yet, but it can be added!).

-![](images/probable.png)

 The inputs "vote" to indicate a majority decrease.
 This does not solve a 50/50 split of course, so uncertainties are still possible.

+![](images/probable.png)

 ## 6. Cases I'm not sure how do deal with